-- Each response is limited to a maximum of 350 words. - Choose to respond to the three questions that are most relevant to your experience and that best reflect your individual circumstance. - All questions are given equal consideration in the application review process.
+- Each response is limited to a maximum of 350 words. - Respond to the three questions that are most relevant to your experience and that best reflect your individual circumstance. - All questions are given equal consideration in the application review process.
 There is no advantage or disadvantage to choosing certain questions over others.